American Serb History 101 with Baba Mim....

 Gus, Pete and Dorothy Bizic, Mim on the occasion of the 50th wedding anniversary of Pete & Dorothy, May, 1980

-Annie, Dorothy, Pete Jr., Gus Bizic
+Annie, Mom Dorothy, Pete Jr., Gus Bizic

 Bizic/Klaich Family on Nick's 6th Birthday,